DJSaunders1997/Conda-Wingman/README.md

 # eggtension README

-This is the README for your extension "eggtension".
+This is the README for your extension "Eggtension".
 After writing up a brief description, we recommend including the following sections.

 ## Features